One of the best ways to improve your sketching skills quickly is by practising a variety of drawing exercises.

 Disclaimer: Fine Art Tutorials is a reader supported site.
 When you make purchases through links on this site, we may earn a small commission at no extra cost to you.

 One of the most important things to remember when doing any of these drawing exercises is to focus on the process, not the end result.
-The aim is to improve your skills, and that can only be done by practising regularly and putting in the hard work.
+The aim is to get better at drawing, and that can only be done by practising regularly and putting in the hard work.
 With that in mind, let’s take a look at some of the best drawing exercises to improve your skills.
 Here are 10 drawing exercises to get you stretching those sketching muscles.

 Contour drawing is where the artist draws only the outline of the subject or scene, without shading any values.
 The focus is on the visible edges of the subject’s shape.
 A contour drawing exercise can improve skills in drawing accurate proportions, form and structure in artworks, freehand without aids.